sonatype-nexus-community/nexus-repository-puppet/docs/PUPPET_USER_DOCUMENTATION.md

 ### Configuring Puppet

-Configuring Puppet to use Nexus Repository is fairly easy!
+There are relatively few steps for configuring Puppet to use Nexus Repository:

 You'll need to have Puppet installed, for interaction with the Puppet Forge.

+NOTE: These instructions are Linux/OS X specific.

 Once you have Puppet up and running you'll want to run commands similar to the following: